 Unlike a financial statement audit or review, in which the CPA determines the nature and extent of procedures in order to form an opinion, the CPA doesn’t decide or prescribe what the procedures should be in an agreed-upon procedures engagement.
-According to professional standards, in an agreed-upon procedures engagement, the “specified parties are responsible for the sufficiency (nature, timing, and extent) of the agreed-upon procedures because they best understand their own needs.”
+According to professional standards for agreed-upon procedures engagements, the “specified parties are responsible for the sufficiency (nature, timing, and extent) of the agreed-upon procedures because they best understand their own needs.”
 The procedures that the CPA and the parties agree to may be as limited or as extensive as the specified parties desire, but the specified parties assume the risk that the procedures might not be sufficient for their purposes.
 The CPA’s responsibility is to “carry out the procedures and report the findings” in a written report and in accordance with attestation standards.
 The recipients of the report must reach their own conclusions about the CPA’s findings.

 Our agreed-upon procedures engagements strictly follow guidelines set by the Statements for Attestation Engagements (SSAE) issued by the American Institute of Certified Public Accountants.